Five Things to do in Paris

 4. Marqué Bastille

 There is something about a street market that I love so much (It's probably the food).
 Street markets give a glimpse inside the everyday lives of city dwellers as well as their culture.
-I loved strolling the aisles of the Marqué Bastille as French ladies did their Sunday grocery hall.
+I loved strolling the aisles of the Marqué Bastille as French ladies did their Sunday grocery haul.
 This is also where I stopped for lunch and I was so happy that I did.
 I have a thing for crepes (if you couldn't tell from the picture above), but usually I have sweet ones.
 At the market I enjoyed a cheese, goat cheese, tomato, and chive crepe, so good!!

 5. Walk Everywhere!